xcube-dev/xcube/README.md

     &rarr; This website might be helpful when deciding about the chunk sizes:  https://docs.dask.org/en/latest/array-chunks.html

 4. Decide on the Data Cube output name and output path.

+5. For creating a growing Data Cube with each input file, select the append mode.

-5. Use configuration file for generating your Data Cube:
+6. Use configuration file for generating your Data Cube:
-    * You might not want to place all settingings for your data cube within the command line, you could use the parameter `-c, --config` and pass the above settings within a yaml-file.
+    * You might not want to place all settings for your data cube within the command line, you could use the parameter `-c, --config` and pass the above settings within a yaml-file.
     Example for a configuration file: [dcs4cop-config.yml](examples/dcs4cop-config.yml)

+    * The parameter, which can be used within the configuration file are:
+        * input_files
+        * input_processor
+        * output_dir
+        * output_name
+        * output_writer
+        * output_size
+        * output_region
+        * output_variables
+        * output_resampling
+        * append_mode
+        * sort_mode